Modeling Language as a Sequence of Thoughts: Main Design Principles

 \subsection{Data Preparation}

 Our data pipeline converts raw corpora into sentence-level training samples aligned with TG’s computation model.
-Specifically, we: (i) split datasets into document-level text units based on boundaries provided by the source (i.e., a single Wikipedia article); (ii) split documents into sentences; (iii) enclose each sentence with special boundary tokens; (iv) slice documents into continuous sentence streams to create training examples with bounded gradient-graph depth; and (v) construct batches by sampling uniformly from sentence streams, constrained by a target number of lexical tokens per batch, to stabilize GPU memory usage and optimization (detailed in Appendix ~\ref{app:batch-construct}).
+Specifically, we: (i) split datasets into document-level text units based on boundaries provided by the source (i.e., a single Wikipedia article); (ii) split documents into sentences; (iii) enclose each sentence with special boundary tokens; (iv) slice documents into continuous sentence streams of fixed maximum length to create training examples with bounded gradient-graph depth; and (v) construct batches by sampling uniformly from sentence streams, constrained by a target number of lexical tokens per batch, to stabilize GPU memory usage and optimization (detailed in Appendix ~\ref{app:batch-construct}).

 \paragraph{Sentence splitting.} We preprocess the training corpora by first separating each document (a standalone Wikipedia article) based on title formatting, and then splitting text into sentences using the “SaT Capped'' method.
 SaT Capped predicts sentence boundaries at the token level and is robust to imperfect punctuation; it enforces a maximum sentence length by applying punctuation-aware fallback rules to split sentences longer than a given maximum token length (set to $L\!=\!64$ tokens in our experiments) into shorter, semantically coherent spans~\citep{Frohmann2024SaT,Minixhofer2023WtP,LCM2024}.
-We selected this method as it achieves the highest AutoBLEU scores for sentence-level reconstruction in a similar architecture~\citep{LCM2024}.
+We selected this method as it achieves the highest AutoBLEU scores for sentence-level reconstruction, as reported in the Large Concept Model study~\citep{LCM2024}.